schlegelp/CATMAID-to-Blender/README.md

 Plugin for [Blender](www.blender.org "Blender Homepage") to interface with [CATMAID](https://github.com/catmaid/CATMAID "CATMAID Repo") servers, request and analyze data.
 Tested with Blender 2.77 and CATMAID 2015.12.21

-*I encourage you to open an issue or contact me directly if you run into problems or have a feature request!*
+*I encourage you to open an issue or contact me directly if you run into problems or have a __feature request__!*

 ## Installation:
 First download [CATMAIDImport.py](https://raw.githubusercontent.com/schlegelp/CATMAID-to-Blender/master/CATMAIDImport.py), then: